kube-object-storage/lib-bucket-provisioner/README.md

 difficult to implement for OBCs.

 ### Bucket Sharing

-Env though there is a 1:1 mapping of an OBC and OB, a bucket can still be shared, at least within the same namespace.
-The reason for this is because the app pods never reference the OBC (or OB) directly, but instead consume a Secret and ConfigMap in order to access the bucket.
+A bucket can be shared, at least within the same namespace.
+The reason for this is that the app pods never reference the OBC (or OB) directly, but instead consume a Secret and ConfigMap in order to access the bucket.
 Since more than one pod can ingest the same Secert and ConfigMap, a bucket can be shared. _TODO: verify._

 ### Quota